BRL-BCM/variantNamingPipeline/README.md

     -i, --input inputPath            Path to the input file -o, --out outputPath             Designate output path (default at the current locaiton) -w, --work workingPath           Designate working directory for the intermediate files (default is set as tmp under outputPath
-    -s, --summary                    Creates the summary report at the end -l, --login filePath             Path to the file which contains user login information (one line in [username]:[pw] format)
+    -s, --summary                    Creates the summary report at the end (optional) -l, --login filePath             Path to the file which contains user login information (one line in [username]:[pw] format)
     -h, --help                       Display this screen
 ```

+If you would like to know how many variants in the VCF that has not been regsitered in the Allele Registry, please query the variants with the `-s` option prior to naming the variants.

 ###Querying Variants
 Querying variants will check the variants against CAR and return CAids for the ones that have been named.
 ```